PLSysSec/cse291-fall16/content/notes/chrome-extension-system.md

 #### Background

-Presented in 2010, at NDSS (network and distributed system security).
+Presented in 2010, at NDSS (Network and Distributed System Security).

 The following people were on the paper:

 - Adam Barth: (one of first people working on) Security at Chrome
 - Adrienne Porter Felt: Usable Security at Chrome
-- Prateek Saxena: Prof. at National University of Singapore
+- Prateek Saxena: Prof at National University of Singapore
 - Aaron Boodman: Helped build Chrome, now at Startup

 They were all at some point invested in Google (or still are), and had a vested